-77. Bucketing.
-Any person who executes or holds himself out as having executed, an order for the purchase or sale of a futures contract on a futures market, without having effected a bona fide purchase or sale of the futures contract in accordance with the regulations and practices of the futures market shall be deemed to have committed an offence under this Act.
+77. Bucketing-Any person who executes or holds himself out as having executed, an order for the purchase or sale of a futures contract on a futures market, without having effected a bona fide purchase or sale of the futures contract in accordance with the regulations and practices of the futures market shall be deemed to have committed an offence under this Act.

-78. Manipulation of price of a futures contract and cornering.
-Any person who, directly or indirectly,-
+78. Manipulation of price of a futures contract and cornering.- Any person who, directly or indirectly,-

-(a) manipulates or attempts to manipulate the price of a futures contract that may be dealt in on a futures market, or of any commodity or securities or financial instrument which is the subject of such futures contract; or shall be deemed to have committed an offence under this Act.
+Manipulates or attempts to manipulate the price of a futures contract that may be dealt in on a futures market, or of any commodity or securities or financial instrument which is the subject of such futures contract; or comers or attempts to corner, any commodity or securities or financial instrument which is the subject of a futures contract, shall be deemed to have committed an offence under this Act.